The Great Lakes Museum is pleased to announce the S.S. Keewatin will be joining the Museum’s permanent collection in October 2023!

-This historic ship, which is the last of its kind, will be integrated into our extensive transportation collection covering the history of the Great Lakes.
+This historic ship, which is among the last of its kind, will be integrated into our extensive transportation collection covering the history of the Great Lakes.
 We’re thankful to our many supportive donors, volunteers, staff, and board members in helping us save this important artifact, and we look forward to introducing the ship to Kingston soon!

 Facts About The Kee